 Assembling a tiger team isn’t something that should happen all the time; it’s typically used only in specific circumstances.
 There are several different situations when a tiger team might be useful.
 One example is when the normal process isn’t working and you need to make improvements quickly.

 Tiger teams can be used to fix problems or improve processes outside the normal course of business, such as testing new applications or improving operational efficiency.
-They may also be formed specifically for crisis situations, such as when a company needs to respond quickly to a pressing demand or problem.
+They may also be formed specifically for crises, such as when a company needs to respond quickly to a pressing demand or problem.

 The approach works well when you are trying to solve a complex problem as opposed to brainstorming.
 It’s also helpful when you need to figure out how to complete a task that has multiple moving parts and requires several departments to be successful.
 In either case, it’s useful to bring together a team of people with different skills so you can get the job done.